Tyrosine–tRNA ligase

-The three substrates of this enzyme are ATP, L-tyrosine, and a tyrosine-specific transfer RNA [tRNA(Tyr) or tRNA^{Tyr}], whereas its three products are AMP, diphosphate, and L-tyrosyl-tRNA(Tyr).
+The three substrates of this enzyme are ATP, L-tyrosine, and a tyrosine-specific transfer RNA tRNA^{Tyr}, whereas its three products are AMP, diphosphate, and L-tyrosyl-tRNA^{Tyr}.

 This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in tRNA and related compounds.
 More specifically, it belongs to the family of the aminoacyl-tRNA synthetases.
 These latter enzymes link amino acids to their cognate transfer RNAs (tRNA) in aminoacylation reactions that establish the connection between a specific amino acid and a nucleotide triplet anticodon embedded in the tRNA.
 Therefore, they are the enzymes that translate the genetic code in vivo.
 The 20 enzymes, corresponding to the 20 natural amino acids, are divided into two classes of 10 enzymes each.
 This division is defined by the unique architectures associated with the catalytic domains and by signature sequences specific to each class.